Poverty, Earthquakes and the Need for a New Orthodoxy

 About 75 per cent of the deaths that occur during earthquakes are caused by building failure rather than the actual earthquakes themselves.
 And the sad fact is that it is the poorer and most densely urbanised areas that register the highest body count.

 This is not surprising, as this is the realm where one is likely to find the highest concentration of compromised as-built product.

-There is a strong correlation between poverty and disproportionately high levels of fatality in earthquakes.
-Equally disquieting is the reality that poorer high density regions often witness a higher level of corruption where lax building control is sometimes fostered by commercial inducements proffered to malleable officials.
+There is a strong correlation between poverty and disproportionately high levels of fatality in earthquake events.
+Equally disquieting is the reality that poorer high-density regions often witness a higher level of corruption where lax building control is sometimes fostered by commercial inducements proffered to malleable officials.

 It is all very well to adopt best practice regulations and construction practices in affluent economies, where there is sufficient wealth and a skills heritage to integrate best practices with the local built domain.
 But for those countries that are home to millions of people living in abject poverty, the challenges of adoption, implementation and maintaining of ‘best practice’ regimes is nigh on insurmountable in a contemporary setting.